RaunakJalan/Pytorch-Tutorial/README.md

-This repo contains pratice codes for Pytorch.
+This repo contains practice codes for Pytorch.

 Followed Tutorial: